Richard Merillat

-Richard Merillat is an entrepreneur, philanthropist and the retired President/CEO of Merillat Industries.
+Richard Merillat is an American entrepreneur, philanthropist and the retired President/CEO of Merillat Industries.

+Early life

 Born in Adrian, Michigan, his parents were Ruth and Orville D. Merillat, founder of Merillat Industries, Inc., which was acquired by the Masco Corporation in 1985.

+Career

 He worked in the family business from when he was 13 until retirement, eventually becoming vice president of manufacturing and president of Merillat Industries, and continuing as chairman of the board.